-When browning ground beef for anything like tacos, chili or sloppy Joes, add one cup of cooked rice for every pound of meat, just after draining the grease.
+When browning ground beef for anything like tacos, chili, or sloppy Joes, add one cup of cooked rice for every pound of meat, just after draining the grease.
 Your family will never know.
-The rice (brown or white) takes the seasoning very well and visually so that it looks like it is all ground beef.
+The rice (brown or white) takes the seasoning very well so that visually it looks like it is all ground beef.

 Add grated potato or dry potato flakes to hamburger meat for any Mexican dish like tacos or chili.